crewtimer/crewtimer-doc/video-review/ReviewingVideo.md

 ### (9) Assign Bow

 This is where you enter the bow number.
-You can do this in two ways:
+You can do this several ways:

 - [ ] Enter the bow number into the field directly
 - [ ] Click the "ENTRY" for the bow number in the event list
+- [ ] Click on the video between lane guides (if using lane guides)

 ### (10) File Selector